Rolex VS Zenith

 Today we will compare two very popular luxury watch brands, Rolex and Zenith to determine which is the best brand for you.

 I'm often asked "What's better, a Rolex or a Zenith watch?" and this is the exact kind of question that you should ask before making a high consideration purchase such as a luxury watch.
-Furthermore, this question can hold multiple different contexts such as: "Which brand is more popular", "Which brand makes more complicated watches", "Which brand makes higher quality watches?" or even "Which has a better resale value?" etc. The real question is "Better in terms of what?"
+Furthermore, this question can hold multiple different contexts such as: "Which brand is more popular", "Which brand makes more complicated watches", "Which brand makes higher quality watches?" or even "Which has better resale value?" etc. The real question is "Better in terms of what?"
 All these will be answered in our in-depth comparison of Zenith and Rolex.
+Use the links below to navigate sections of this article.
 Let's begin, shall we?

 Rolex VS Zenith